4 Billboard Analysis

 1. Edit your chunk to add the arrange() function to sort by appearances in desc() order.
 This is just like our last quest.

-Maybe check your last chunk to see how you used arrange, then try it before checking the answer here
+Maybe check your last quest to see how you used arrange, then try it before checking the answer here

 hot100 |>